 D. WHEN AND HOW WE SHARE INFORMATION

-- Only for the educational purpose of the work: We do not share Member Data, Student Data, or Portfolio Data for advertising or any other use outside of the educational purpose of the collection of such information.
-We vigilantly review our policies and practices to ensure compliance with the Federal Educational Rights and Privacy Act (FERPA), applicable state law and regulations, and Subscriber polices.
-We will not disclose any of the Member Data, Student Data or Portfolio Data we collect to any third parties except as described in C(1)(b) above and in the following limited circumstances:
+We share information only for the educational purpose of the work.
+We do not share Member Data, Student Data, or Portfolio Data for advertising or any other use outside of the educational purpose of the collection of such information.
+We vigilantly review our policies and practices to ensure compliance with the Federal Educational Rights and Privacy Act (FERPA) and the European Union’s General Data Protection Regulation (GDPR), applicable state law and regulations, and Subscriber policies.
+We will not disclose any of the Member Data, Student Data, or Portfolio Data we collect to any third parties except as described in C(1)(b) above and in the following limited circumstances:

 - Legally compelled disclosures.
 We will disclose the data we collect if required to do so by law or in the good-faith belief that disclosure is necessary (a) to obey the law or comply with legal process served on us or our affiliates; (b) to protect and defend our rights or property or the rights or property of other users of our Web site; or (c) to act in an emergency to protect the personal safety of users of our website or the public.